 PSE Summer School

-Entirely run in English, the 2018 PSE Summer School proposes numerous one-week programs from June 18 to June 29.
-Each program offers a full-time mix of lectures, tutorials and workshops, taught by PSE professors and other invited leading researchers.
+Entirely run in English, the 2018 PSE Summer School proposed numerous one-week programs from June 18 to June 29.
+Each program offered a full-time mix of lectures, tutorials and workshops, taught by PSE professors and other invited leading researchers.
 It will take place in Paris, on the new Campus Jourdan.

-All the information regarding the 2018 edition is online: should you have any questions, please feel free to contact us via summer-school psemail.eu
+All the information regarding the 2019 edition will be online at the end of the year: should you have any questions, please feel free to contact us via summer-school psemail.eu

 - You’ve been selected and you wish to pay the application fees: go to this page